frenck/spook/documentation/integrations/automation.md

 ### Unknown referenced areas

 Automations are inspected for the use of areas.
-If an automation is targeting an area in one of its service calls that do not exist, Spook will raise a repair issue.
+If an automation is targeting an area in one of its actions that do not exist, Spook will raise a repair issue.
 The repairs issue raised will contain the name of the automation and the area that is referenced but not found.

 ```{figure} ../images/integrations/automation/unknown_areas.png
 :name: Spook found an issue with an automation that is using a non-existing area.